Yandex Cloud

 • s2.large: 16 vCPUs, 64 GB RAM

-• --deletion-protection: Instance protection against accidental deletion by the user.
+• --deletion-protection: Instance protection against accidental deletion by users.

 Note